see--/speech_recognition/README.md

 python3 generate_noise.py
 jupyter notebook reproduce/explore.ipynb
 ```
-Then run the Notebook cells that produce the pseudo labels: the first one and the 3 cells following: **# Create pseudo labels from consistent predictions
+Then run the Notebook cells that produces the pseudo labels: the first one and the 3 cells following: **# Create pseudo labels from consistent predictions
 **.
 Later in the competition this step is replaced by the `create_pseudo_with_thresh.py` script.
 To train the model run:
 ```
 python3 train.py